adamschmideg/writing/research-writing/README.md

 - Quick: empty
 - Permanent: empty
 - Project: empty
-- Workflow: 3 cards
+- Workflow: 4 cards
 - References: 4 cards

 ---

 ## Workflow card 1: Processing quick cards
+### Pre-selection

-1. Mark the first card
+1. Mark the first card with X
-2. Read the next cards and ask the same question
+2. Read the next cards and ask the same question:
-3. What do I want to work on more than the last marked card?
+3. What do I want to work on more than X?
-4. Mark that card
+4. Mark that card with X
-5. Repeat the above three steps until you reach the end of the list
+5. Repeat it until you reach the end of the list

+---

+## Workflow card 2: Processing quick cards
+### Working on cards

 6. Work on the marked cards (start with the last marked)
 7. You don't have to complete a card
 8. After work, move card to the end of the list

 ---

-## Workflow card 2: Regular work
+## Workflow card 3: Regular work

 - Process quick cards every day
 - Write a permanent card every day